minetest/minetest.github.io/app-privacy-policy.md

 ### Information collected

-When you open Minetest, it may contact www.minetest.net to fetch information about the most recent version.
+When you open Luanti, it may contact www.minetest.net to fetch information about the most recent version.
 The following information will be transferred or
 included:

 * IP address
-* Minetest version
+* Luanti version
 * Platform and Operating System

 ### How it is used